dgcor/DGEngine/DGEngine.core/docs/resources/texturePack.md

 is not 128 bytes or 256 bytes and is smaller than 256 bytes.
 If the size of the file is 130 bytes or 258 bytes, then it is assumed the first 2 bytes are for `space` and `newLine`.
 Otherwise, the space and newLine, if not overridden, will come from the `charSizeFile`.

+A `charSizeFile` can be a text file with 128/130/256/258 numbers separated by a newLine.

+If an `imageContainer` is used, all other properties are ignored except `palette` .

 Font `texturePack`s have 1 group, 1 direction and 1 texture.